VigneshwaranS13/csharp/udmey/1Beginner/4NonPrimitiveTypes/class.md

 ### Structure / Struct

 - another type similar to class
-- in terms of syntax its very similar to a class except hte stuct keyword
+- in terms of syntax its very similar to a class except the struct keyword

 ```
 public struct RgbColor